 Dr. Cheryl A. Slattery

-Dr. Cheryl A. Slattery is an Associate Professor of Reading/Literacy in the Teacher Education Department in the College of Education and Human Services.
-She has been teaching in higher education for twelve years, and previously taught for fifteen years in the Pennsylvania public school system as a sixth-grade teacher, Instructional Support teacher, Reading Recovery teacher, and Reading Specialist.
+Dr. Cheryl A. Slattery is a Professor of Reading/Literacy in the Teacher Education Department in the College of Education and Human Services.
+She has been teaching in higher education for nineteen years, and previously taught for fifteen years in the Pennsylvania public school system as a sixth-grade teacher, Instructional Support teacher, Reading Recovery teacher, and Reading Specialist.
 She has also worked as a Children and Youth Caseworker.
 In this position, she serviced individual needs of school-aged children and youth requiring out-of-home placement, and their families.
 She created psychosocial reports including goal setting and permanency planning; made regular visits to the resource home and school; developed engagement with biological/legal parents; provided case management services; and conducted regular safety assessments of the children and youth.
-Her research interests include home-school-community partnerships and family literacy, best practices in the classroom, the struggling reader, and school readiness.
+Her research interests include home-school-community partnerships and family literacy, poverty's impact on achievement, school readiness, and the Science of Reading.

 Dr. Samuel Benbow